The synthetic instrument: From sparse association to sparse causation: Real data application

 We followed the procedure described in \cite{lin2015regularization} to preprocess the dataset.
 Genes with a missing rate greater than 0.1 were removed, and the remaining missing gene expression data were imputed using nearest neighbor averaging \citep{troyanskaya2001missing}.
 We also removed genes that could not be mapped to the Mouse Genome Database (MGD) and those with a standard deviation of gene expression levels less than $0.1$.
 A marginal linear regression model was fitted between the mice's body weight and sex to subtract the estimated sex effect from the body weight, adjusting for the effect of sex.
 The fitted residual was used as the outcome $Y$, and the gene expression levels were centered and standardized as multiple treatments.
 After data cleaning and merging gene expression and clinical data, the final dataset comprised $p = 2819$ genes from $n = 306$ mice ($154$ female and $152$ male).

 The estimator proposed by \cite{onatski2010determining} suggests that there are three unobserved latent factors, so we applied our method with $\widehat{q}=3$, using a linear outcome model as the working model.
 Five genes were found to affect mouse body weight.
 Under the plurality rule \ref{A4}, we conclude that the causal effects are identifiable as $\widehat{q} + \widehat{s} = 8 \ll p = 2819$.
-Specifically, our analysis suggests that increasing the gene expression levels of $Igfbp2$, $Rab27a$, $Dct$, $Ankhd1$, and $Gck$ by one standard deviation leads to changes of $-1.98$, $1.88$, $1.43$, $-1.33$, and $1.17$ grams in mouse body weight, respectively.
+Specifically, our analysis suggests that increasing the gene expression levels of $Igfbp2$, $Rab27a$, $Dct$, $Ankhd1$, and $Gck$ by one standard deviation leads to changes of $-1.98([-2.69,-1.27])$, $1.88([1.26,2.51])$, $1.43([0.86, 2.02])$, $-1.33([-1.90,-0.77])$, and $1.17([0.69,1.66])$ grams in mouse body weight, respectively.
+The empirical confidence intervals were constructed using the \texttt{ivreg} function; see Section \ref{sec:CI_sup} for more details.

 We compared our approach with six methods: (i) the Lasso method; (ii) the two-stage regularization (2SR) method \citep{lin2015regularization}, which leverages SNPs as high-dimensional instrumental variables to estimate the causal effect; (iii) the auxiliary variable method \citep{miao2023identifying}, which focuses on the 17 genes identified by \cite{lin2015regularization} as having non-zero effects and uses the five SNPs selected by \cite{lin2015regularization} as auxiliary variables; (iv) the null variable method \citep{miao2023identifying}, which assumes that more than half of the 17 genes have zero effects on mouse body weight; (v) the Trim method \citep{cevid2020spectral}; and (vi) the IV-Lasso method, as detailed in Section \ref{sec:simulation}.
-Detailed results for these comparison methods are included in Supplementary Material Section \ref{sec:comparison}.
-The number of active genes found by these methods, defined as genes that have non-zero effects on mouse body weight, is 87, 17, 4, 2, 4, and 14, respectively.
+Detailed results for these comparison methods are included in Section \ref{sec:comparison} of the supplementary material.
+The number of active genes found by these methods, defined as genes with non-zero effects on mouse body weight, is 87, 17, 4, 2, 4, and 14, respectively.
 Consistent with the simulation results, the Lasso method identifies many more active exposures than our method, and its selected set includes all genes identified by our approach.
 Compared to the other methods, both the 2SR and auxiliary variable methods rely on additional SNP information.